24 Simple Engagement Rings with Perfect Minimalist Style

 Looking for a simple engagement ring that fits your own unique style?
-We've got you covered with this list of our favorite low-key rings that showcase thoughtful, minimalist design.
+We've got you covered with this list of our favorite classic rings that showcase thoughtful, minimalist design.

-You'll find everything from classic to modern, round cut diamonds to radiant cut diamonds, rose gold to white gold, all created by skilled Honey Jewelry Co artisans in San Diego, California.
+You'll find everything from classic to modern, round cut diamonds to radiant cut diamonds, rose gold to white gold, all created by skilled Honey Jewelry Co artisans in San Diego, California and Grand Rapids, Michigan.

 #2.
 Bezel Set Radiant Cut